kubeflow/kfp-tekton/sdk/FEATURES.md

 [node_selector](/sdk/python/tests/compiler/testdata/node_selector.py), and
 [tolerations](/sdk/python/tests/compiler/testdata/tolerations.py) python tests are examples of how to use these features.

-This feature is recently implemented in Tekton and is available on Tekton v0.13.0 and above.
+This feature is recently implemented in Tekton and is available on Tekton v0.13.0 onwards.

 ### ImagePullSecrets

-ImagePullSecret is a feature for the component to know which secret to use when pulling container images from private registries.
+ImagePullSecret is a feature for the components to know which secret to use when pulling container images from private registries.
 It is implemented with Tekton's [podTemplate](https://github.com/tektoncd/pipeline/blob/master/docs/podtemplates.md) field under Tekton PipelineRun.
 The [imagepullsecrets](/sdk/python/tests/compiler/testdata/imagepullsecrets.py) python test is an example of how to use this feature.

-This feature is recently implemented in Tekton and is available on Tekton v0.13.0 and above.
+This feature is recently implemented in Tekton and is available on Tekton v0.13.0 onwards.

 # Pipeline DSL features with custom Tekton implementation
 ## Features with same behavior as Argo